Pink Shirt Day: speaking out against workplace bullying and harassment

 In the 2019-2022 facilities contract, new language has been added to Article 37 – Occupational Health and Safety, which includes identifying bullying and harassment behaviours (Article 37.09 Bullying & Harassment), and introduces safeguards to tackle how unsafe work impacts mental health (Article 37.14 Psychological Health & Safety).

-By law, all Canadian employees have the right to a respectful workplace – one that’s free of harassment, bullying and violence.
+By law, all British Columbian employees have the right to a respectful workplace – one that’s free of harassment, bullying and violence.
 Although it’s the employer’s legal responsibility to establish and enforce a safe work environment, all members of the team participate in creating that workplace atmosphere.

 Whether a recipient or perpetrator, bullying and harassment lead to poisonous work environments that can damage a worker’s physical and psychological health, and cause fractured teams and departments.